Weber County, Utah: Geography

 The county extends from high in the Wasatch Range in the east into a portion of the Great Salt Lake to the west, where the county's elongated point exists.
 The Weber and Ogden rivers and their tributaries run through its valleys.
 The Weber County Surveyor's office divides the county into two regions, the "Lower Valley" and the "Upper Valley", divided by the ridge of the Wasatch front range south through the county.
 Lower Valley, adjacent to the Lake, is the county's more populous part.
 The Upper Valley consists mostly of the Ogden Valley, the watershed of the Ogden River.
 The county's highest elevation is Willard Peak in the Wasatch Mountains, at 9,763 ft ASL.
 The county has an area of 659 sqmi, of which 576 sqmi is land and 83 sqmi (13%) is water.
 It is the second-smallest county in Utah by land area and third-smallest by total area.

 Major highways

-Many roads in Weber County are named in a numerical grid system with an street name difference of 800 corresponding to one mile in a similar vein to Salt Lake County.
+Many roads in Weber County are named in a numerical grid system with a street name difference of 800 corresponding to one mile in a similar vein to Salt Lake County.
 In April 1947, North Ogden was the first municipality in Weber County to adopt the grid system, resulting in the north/south demarcator (1st Street) being placed in the northern half of the county.
 The east/west demarcator was selected as Wall Avenue which runs parallel to downtown Ogden.